mindsdb/mindsdb-docs-old/mindsdb-docs/docs/installation/source.md

-# Install MindsDB froum source
+# Install MindsDB from the source code

-This section describes how to install MindsDB from source.
-This is a prefered way to install MindsDB in case you want to contribute to our code or simply debug the MindsDB.
+This section describes how to install MindsDB from the source code.
+This is the prefered way to install MindsDB if you want to contribute to our code or simply to debug MindsDB.

 ## Prerequisite

 * [Python version](https://www.python.org/downloads/) >=3.6 (64 bit) and pip version >= 19.3.
-* [Pip](https://pip.pypa.io/en/stable/installing/) (usually is pre installed with latest Python versions).
+* [Pip](https://pip.pypa.io/en/stable/installing/) (is usually pre-installed with the latest Python versions).
 * [Git](https://git-scm.com/).

 ## Installation

-We recommend to install MindsDB inside virtual environment to avoid dependency issues.
+We recommend installing MindsDB inside a virtual environment to avoid dependency issues.

 1. Clone the repository: